15 Types of Septic Systems to Treat & Get Rid of Wastewater

 15 Types of Septic Systems

 Okay, but what happens to the water?
 A septic tank is not a full-on sewage treatment plant.
 It captures soil-clogging parts such as fats, grease, oils, and solids from contaminating the drain field.
+Even that can be a problem you end up needing home remedies for backed up septic tanks.

 The tank provides a suitable environment for primary decomposition, but the real work is in the treatment units.
 You'll be using some variation of this system in a lot of older rural homes, no matter the types of toilets you have.